RamseyTh/securebank/README.md

 ## Overview

 The SecureBank Fraud Detection System is a comprehensive solution designed to detect and prevent fraudulent transactions in real-time.
-This system combines a powerful backend built with Flask and a user-friendly frontend created with React to provide an intuitive interface for fraud detection and model management.
+This system combines a backend built with Flask and a user-friendly frontend created with React to provide an intuitive interface for fraud detection and model management.

 ![SecureBank Dashboard Overview](images/dashboard_overview.png)
 *Figure 1: An overview of the SecureBank Dashboard showing all available tabs.*